Srekel/the-debuginator/README.md

 - **Highly work in progress.**
 - Simple unit testing.
 Currently a bunch of them fails due to heavy refactoring.
-- Reference implementation in SDL.
-- Working implementation kept up to par with all features.
+- Reference implementation in SDL kept up to par with all features.
-- Basic animation support.
-- Not performance tested, but performs decently anyway.
+- Performs well enough in terms of CPU speed.
+10k - 200k items is a breeze on my work station.
+- Memory wise it's a bit worse.
+It's not designed to be cheap on memory (about 110 bytes + item title length per item), but I believe there's a bug in my allocator (design) that makes it fairly wasteful, so...
+I'll need to look into that.
 - Only built and tested with VS2015 & VS2017.
 - A small amount of technical debt stacked up.
 Will do a pass once things are more final.